Ursus-GIT5805/jasshaus/tichu/README.md

 Note that several files are just taken from the Jass repo.

-### Branches

-This is a branch of my Jass repo.
-There are several Symlinks to the Jass-sites resources which I was able to reuse nicely.

-If you need to change a file from the Jass repo: **Do not commit any change to the Jass website on this branch.**
-Instead, send a PR to the main branch and I will merge it.

 ### WASM

 Some functions are provided through the WASM module.
 The methods provided by the module can found by running `make doc`, which creates the doc of the `game/` library.

-## Contributing

-**Send a PR with your changes.**

-This is still a broken and early version of this repo, so you're allowed to commit breaking changes.
 ## Dependencies for Debugging

 - `rsync` _(used for copying/updating build files)_